-The Atlanta Falcons and Tampa Bay Buccaneers picked up four wins each to finish last in the NFC South.
-The Minnesota Vikings had five wins, good for fourth in the NFC North.
-Then, there’s the abominable Washington Redskins and their three wins, jettisoning them to the NFC East cellar.
+The Atlanta Falcons and Tampa Bay Buccaneers picked up four wins to finish last in the NFC South.
+The Minnesota Vikings had just five wins, good for fourth in the NFC North.
+Then, there’s the abominable Washington Redskins team which had three wins, jettisoning it to the NFC East cellar.

 “We have a long way to go,” St. Louis coach Jeff Fisher said.
 “I think we're closing the gap a little bit.
 But every time you play a division game, you know what to expect.
 I think people make the case it's extremely physical, extremely talented, outstanding quarterback play, and you've got the top defenses, you know, with respect to Arizona, Seattle, and San Francisco."

 “When I had taken the year off (2011), I started watching ball probably early November and I think you could see it coming together,” Fisher said.
-“You could see the outstanding job (San Francisco) coach (Jim) Harbaugh did.
-And you could see, any time you give (Seahawks coach) Pete Carroll just a little bit of time to put it together, he’s gonna make something happen.
-So I anticipated significant improvement, but I don’t think anybody expected it to be as competitive as it is now.”
+“You could see the outstanding job coach Harbaugh did.
+And you could see, any time you give Pete Carroll just a little bit of time to put it together, he's gonna make something happen.
+So I anticipated significant improvement, but I don't think anybody expected it to be as competitive as it is now.”

 Like Seattle, Arizona has six draft picks, one in each round except the seventh.
 A looming question for the Cardinals is when they begin to look beyond 34-year-old quarterback Carson Palmer.
 The Cardinals’ first pick is 20th overall, which will give them several options.
 An edge rusher is also a need.